 The structural integrity of telescoping elements naturally decreases the further they are extended, and it is possible that you may experience some leaning while in use.
 Shifting the garments to redistribute the weight often helps with this.
 Also, the bag, itself, is a soft-cover duffel, and all sides are pliable.
 It's possible that during shipping or use, one or both of the sides may have been slightly bent, causing the bars, in turn, to lean.
 It's just a simple matter of bending the sides back to a completely perpendicular (90-degree) position with the bottom of the bag.
 Please send an image with both side bars up, but no top bar, to email@example.com.
 That image should be from a straight-on angle, showing the entire bag, bottom to top with the thermal pouch side facing the camera.Glam'r Gear has never made the claim that the bars won't lean.
 It's a soft-cover duffel with telescoping bars, and it can and will happen sometimes.
 However, some simple adjustments make a big difference!Update, March 17, 2018:We've seen lots of photos of girls sitting on the bag.
 While it's definitely cute, we would advise NOT to do this, as that is verylikely to cause the bars to lean!

 Yes, that is normal.
 It would require a larger hinge in order to prevent this, and a larger hinge would not fit back in when you slide the extensions back in to put the bar away.
 It does not affect function in any way, since that part of the bar is intended only to hang the curtain.
+Any other use for the extensions other than the curtain may void the warranty.

 In an ongoing effort to constantly keep our bags stylish, from one production run to the next, we do sometimes make minor modifications... also, although we make every effort for consistency, the color shades do have minor variations between manufacturing runs.